How to Archive Your Work

 - deliver print copy (single sided, unbound) to archives or office

-Use these instructions and the attached forms to prepare your project for the archives.
+For fieldwork projects, use these instructions and the forms below to prepare your work for submission to the archives.

 For more info see: Student Guidelines for Archiving.

 - Print release forms for informants to sign during fieldwork.

 - Forms transfer property rights to fieldwork documentation to archives.

 - Forms allow informants to request anonymity and place restrictions on use.

 2. List Fieldwork Documentation [Supplemental Materials List]